 Born in Buenos Aires, Argentina, Montarce holds an undergraduate degree in business accounting from the Catholic University and a Masters of Business Administration from Universidad del CEMA.

-Julie Lawless is Sr. director of corporate affairs at Elanco, the animal health division of Eli Lilly and Company, (NYSE: LLY).
+Julie Lawless is sr. director of corporate affairs at Elanco, the animal health division of Eli Lilly and Company, (NYSE: LLY).
 In this role, she oversees global and regional communications, government affairs, corporate branding, cause & shared value and the Elanco Pulse Institute social listening center.

 She has a broad range of experiences in corporate affairs from several industries, including technology, automotive and food manufacturing.
 Most recently, Lawless worked in corporate communications, issues management and consumer relations at Mars, Incorporated, within the petcare segment.
-Before Mars, she spent several years at Nissan North America’s manufacturing plant and headquarters campus in Nashville, Tennessee in internal, regional, and product communications.
-She started her career as a field producer and reporter at KPLR-TV in St. Louis before moving to corporate public relations.
+Before Mars, she spent several years at Nissan North America’s manufacturing plant and headquarters campus in Nashville, Tenn. in internal, regional, and product communications.
+She started her career as a field producer and reporter at KPLR-TV in St. Louis, Mo. before moving to corporate public relations.

-With a passion for pets, Lawless currently serves on the board for Elanco’s Companionship Cause, which focuses on service and therapy animals, as well as bringing the health benefits of pets to life.
+With a passion for pets, Lawless currently serves on the board for Elanco’s companionship cause, which focuses on service and therapy animals, as well as bringing the health benefits of pets to life.

 Lawless currently serves as the communications chairperson for the Health for Animals organization representing the animal health sector.